enst80/mediawiki-extensions-Auth_remoteuser/README.md

 Upgrade
 -------

 This extension doesn't uses any database entries, therefore you don't need that extension to be enabled while upgrading.
 Just disable it and after you have upgraded your wiki, reenable this extension.

 Upgrading from versions prior 2.0.0
 -----------------------------------

 All legacy configuration parameters are still fully supported.
-You don't have to rewrite your old `LocalSettings.php` settings for this extension.
+You don't have to rewrite your old `LocalSettings.php` settings.
 But to assist you in transitioning of old configuration parameters to new ones, the following list can guide you:

 * `$wgAuthRemoteuserAuthz`
   This parameter has no equivalent new parameter, because you can achive the same with not loading the extension at all.
-* `$wgAuthRemoteuserName` - Superseded by `$wgRemoteuserUserPrefs`.
+* `$wgAuthRemoteuserName` - Use `$wgRemoteuserUserPrefs`!
-* `$wgAuthRemoteuserMail` - Superseded by `$wgRemoteuserUserPrefs`.
+* `$wgAuthRemoteuserMail` - Use `$wgRemoteuserUserPrefs`!
-* `$wgAuthRemoteuserNotify` - Superseded by `$wgRemoteuserUserPrefs`.
+* `$wgAuthRemoteuserNotify` - Use `$wgRemoteuserUserPrefs`!
-* `$wgAuthRemoteuserDomain` - Superseded by `$wgRemoteuserUserNameReplaceFilter`.
+* `$wgAuthRemoteuserDomain` - Use `$wgRemoteuserUserNameReplaceFilter`!
-* `$wgAuthRemoteuserMailDomain` - Superseded by `$wgRemoteuserUserPrefs`.
+* `$wgAuthRemoteuserMailDomain` - Use `$wgRemoteuserUserPrefs`!

 Additional notes
 ----------------

 For a complete list of authors and any further documentation see the file `extension.json` or the `Special:Version` page on your wiki installation after you have enabled this extension.

 For the license see the file `COPYING`.